OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

  pip install -r requirements.txt
  ```

-The dependency tree is solved by poetry.
+The dependency tree is solved by Poetry.

 Note: The libraries specified in the requirements files have been tested and work for the purpose of this project, however, these may be older versions.
-Hence, it is recommended for the user to set up a virtual python environment prior to installing these.
+Hence, it is recommended for the user to set up a virtual Python environment prior to installing these.
 This allows to keep dependencies required by different projects in separate places.

 ### Installing WSL (Only for Windows users)

 If you are using Windows you first you need to install WSL.
 The process is simple and a tutorial can be found [here](https://www.sitepoint.com/wsl2/).
-Once you reach the section **Update Linux** on that tutorial, you should have a linux machine installed and can proceed to the next steps.
+Once you reach the section **Update Linux** on that tutorial, you should have a Linux machine installed and can proceed to the next steps.

-Since WSL installation is headless by default (i.e., you have only access to a terminal running a linux distribution) you need some extra steps to be able to visualize the charts produced by the terminal (more detailed tutorial [here](https://medium.com/@shaoyenyu/make-matplotlib-works-correctly-with-x-server-in-wsl2-9d9928b4e36a)):
+Since WSL installation is headless by default (i.e., you have only access to a terminal running a Linux distribution) you need some extra steps to be able to visualize the charts produced by the terminal (more detailed tutorial [here](https://medium.com/@shaoyenyu/make-matplotlib-works-correctly-with-x-server-in-wsl2-9d9928b4e36a)):

 1. Dynamically export the DISPLAY environment variable in WSL2: